 - 60% of backups are incomplete, and

-- 50% of backups fail at the time of restore.
+- 50% of backups fail at the time of restoration.

 So, if your backup doesn't include disaster recovery and you lose your data, you may be praying that you're not in the wrong 50%.

-Most importantly, you want a data backup solution that allows you to virtualize your backup into a functioning server.
-If your server is attacked and disabled or you lose your data due to a hardware, software or human error, having the ability to virtualize your server means you're back up and running in a matter of minutes rather than days or weeks.
-In other words, your business continues as usual.
+Most importantly, you want a data backup solution to virtualize your backup into a functioning server.
+If your server is attacked and disabled, or you lose your data due to hardware, software, or human error, having the ability to virtualize your server means you're back up and running in a matter of minutes rather than days or weeks.
+In other words, it is business as usual.